GenomeDK/genomedk-docs/content/security/_index.md

 ISO 27001 is an internationally recognized standard for managing information security, providing a systematic approach to protecting sensitive data through a robust Information Security Management System (ISMS).

-This certification signifies that GenomeDK has implemented rigorous policies, procedures, and controls to safeguard data against threats such as unauthorized access, cyber-attacks, and data breaches.
-Achieving ISO 27001 certification involves thorough risk assessments, continuous monitoring, and regular audits to ensure compliance and effectiveness.
+This certification signifies that GenomeDK has implemented policies, procedures, and controls based on the requirements of ISO 27001 for an information security management system.
+Achieving ISO 27001 certification involves thorough risk assessments, continuous monitoring, and regular audits to validate our compliance and effectiveness.

 # ISAE 3000 compliance